Beingwizard/Bhasha-Bandhu-Regional-Ideathons/README.md

 ### 📌 Ideathon Day ~ 4hrs

-✅ 30 minutes - Mentors explanining about Bhashini API, Open API, GitHub Copilot (best practices, how to use those) ✅ 5 minutes - Mentors explaining about the Problem Statement ✅ 25 minutes - QnA
+✅ 30 minutes - Mentors explaining about Bhashini API, Open API, GitHub Copilot (best practices, how to use those)
+✅ 5 minutes - Mentors explaining about the Problem Statement
+✅ 25 minutes - QnA
 ✅ Next 2 hours - Brainstorming Ideas, creating ppt
-✅ 1.5 hour - Mentor evaluating the scores for Regional Winners ✅ 30 minutes - Regional Winner Announcement & Facilitation
+✅ 1.5 hour - Mentor evaluating the scores for Regional Winners
+✅ 30 minutes - Regional Winner Announcement & Facilitation

 ### 📌 What participants have to submit on Ideathon Day

 ✅ Ppt with following details: Problem Statement, Solution Statement, Use of Bhashini API and Open AI, other Tech Stack used, Unique Selling Proposition, Business Potential
 ✅ Idea Title
 ✅ Brief Explanation about the Idea submitted
 ✅ How the problem is being solved with Bhashini
 ✅ Problem Statement Chosen

 <img width="530" alt="image" src="https://github.com/user-attachments/assets/ec3a8877-19a8-42c5-9153-9537e37fe271" />